-- Retirees receive a 3% increase in their annuity each year (non-compounded). - Once a member is retired for one year, they become eligible for a 13th check.
-The amount of the check is determined each year by the Board of Trustees. - Disability benefits. - Death benefits.

-- Health insurance may be available to IMRF retirees under Public Act 86-1444. - IMRF participants may also pay into Social Security. - A member is eligible to receive full benefits of both IMRF and Social Security.
+- Retirees receive a 3% increase in their annuity each year (non-compounded). - Once a member is retired for one year, he/she becomes eligible for a 13th check.
+The amount of the check is determined each year by the Board of Trustees. - Disability benefits. - Death benefits. - Health insurance may be available to IMRF retirees under Public Act 86-1444. - IMRF participants may also pay into Social Security. - A member is eligible to receive full benefits of both IMRF and Social Security.

-For more information visit imrf.org.
+For more information visit the IMRF website.